 Full-length blog posts, for example, generally belong on your own website only.
 If you’re a Twitter user, you’ve probably seen how people will sometimes post longer content as images to get around Twitter’s text length limitations.
 That’s an interesting strategy for posting longer-form content, but if you use that strategy all of the time, people will start to ignore it because nobody uses Twitter to read essays.

 Each social media platform has its own set of best practices that you’ll need to implement if you want to reach the most people possible.
 If you want to reach people on Instagram, you’ll need to use high-quality original photography.
 Content on Twitter should be short and to the point.
 Content on Facebook often needs a punchy headline to get attention.
 Refine your strategy continually as you see which of your posts receive the most engagement.
+You can get a Tweepi’s service to grow your Twitter account.

 Encourage Your Audience to Take Part